Sensitive Groundwater Program

 Marion County's "Water Plan"

-The "Geologic and Hydrogeologic Study of the Residential Acreage-Zoned Areas of Marion County Underlain by the Columbia River Basalt and Older Rocks" was prepared in 1997 by Northwest Geological Services, Inc. This study compiled existing groundwater and geologic studies for a 144 square mile area of Marion County.
-The purpose of the study was to evaluate the information for portions of Marion County that were, at that time, zoned Acreage Residential and obtained water from aquifers in the Columbia River Basalt and/or underlying strata.
-The Study then identified the amount of groundwater resource presently consumed, additional resource available for future development, areas where the groundwater resource was apparently being depleted by existing uses, areas where the groundwater resource could be depleted by completion of approved build out, and recommend limitations necessary to protect the resource for present residents.
+Our program is based on the "Geologic and Hydrogeologic Study of the Residential Acreage-Zoned Areas of Marion County ..." .
+It was prepared in 1997 by Northwest Geological Services, Inc. This study compiled existing groundwater and geologic studies for a 144 square mile area of Marion County.
+The purpose of the study was to evaluate areas zoned Acreage Residential that obtained water from aquifers in the Columbia River Basalt.
+The Study then identified:

 This is a very large document with large-sized maps and diagrams.
 Contact our office if you would like to obtain a copy of the plan or associated exhibits, maps, etc.

 State of Oregon Water Resources Department -well logs, water rights, maps, consumer publications.